adpthegreat/A-Lot-Of-Crust/atomics_and_memory_ordering/README.md

 ## Ordering::Release

-If we do the store with release, any load of the same value thta uses the ACQUIRE Ordering, must see all operations that happened before the store as having happened before the store, no reads or writes in the current thread can be reordered after this store
+If we do the store with release, any load of the same value that uses the ACQUIRE Ordering, must see all operations that happened before the store as having happened before the store, no reads or writes in the current thread can be reordered after this store

 The rust docs says "When Ordering::Release gets coupled with a store, all previous operations become ordered before any load of this value with Acquire (or Stronger) Ordering"